SkygearIO/features/features/268-next-cf/api.md

 #### Improvement

-- During deployment, skip the items if there are no change in content (code and static assets) and config.
+- During deployment, skip the items if there are no change in content (code) and config.
 By checking the zip checksum.